20 Worst Towns for Retirees in Arizona

 Holbrook is the gateway to the Petrified Forest National Park and has a rich history connected to the old west.
 It has a population of about 5,000.

-The natural beauty is a plus, but the limited services and extreme weather make Holbrook less favorable for retirement.
+The natural beauty is a plus, but the limited local scene and weather extremes make Holbrook a better fit for some than others.

 8. Guadalupe, Arizona